tytydraco/yessleep/out/The_Deerman_.md

 Nurse Lumley offered a sympathetic smile.
 "Well, you're safe now, dear, and don't you worry about those nasty cuts; they'll be gone in no time."

 Julie's mother, Mary walked into the room, carrying two large coffees in a tray.
 "Good, you're awake."
-She set the tray on the bedside table and sat in a seat next to her.
+She set the tray on the bedside table and sat next to her.

 Nurse Lumley finished fluffing and straightening the pillows.
 "There, all nice and comfy now."
 She straightened.
 "The doctor's going to be in soon to see you.
 Click the button if you need anything in the meantime."
 She pointed to the call button at Julie's side.
 Julie nodded, and the nurse departed.